dbalabka/php-enumeration/README.md

 ### Class static initialization
 Implementation rely on class static initialization which was proposed in [Static Class Constructor](https://wiki.php.net/rfc/static_class_constructor).
 RFC describes the possible workarounds.
-Simplest is to call initialization method right after class declaration, but it requires keep this in mind.
+The simplest way is to call initialization method right after class declaration, but it requires keep this in mind.
 Thanks to [Typed Properties](https://wiki.php.net/rfc/typed_properties_v2) we can control not initialized properties - PHP will throw and error in case of access to not initialized property.
 It might be automated with custom autoloader implemented in [vladimmi/construct-static](https://github.com/vladimmi/construct-static) library.